prmr/JetUML/docs/functional/DarkMode.md

 `DiagramTabToolBar` is a special case, in that it is styled using a combination of `DarkMode.css`, and `ColorScheme`.
 The background and `SelectableToolButton`s in the `DiagramTabToolBar` is styled using CSS, while the button icons are `Canvas` objects, so they depend on `ColorScheme` and `GraphicsContext` in the same way the main `Canvas` does.  `DiagramTabToolBar` also aggregates a `ContextMenu`, which appears with the same tools as the `DIagramTabToolBar` when right-clicking on the `Canvas`, and it is styled in the same way as the `DiagramTabToolBar`.

 Whenever dark mode is turned on or off, the icons of the tool bar buttons, which represent diagram elements such as nodes and edges, also need to be updated.
-This is done by calling `recreateButtonIcons()`, which collects all the buttons in `DiagramTabToolBar` and `ContextMenu`, and creates new `Canvas` instances for the icon of each `SelectableToolButton`.
+This is done by calling `recreateButtonIcons()`:

 ```java
 private void recreateButtonIcons()